-- Minimum academic entry requirements: Applicants must have achieved a minimum of BBB by the end of S5.
+- Minimum academic entry requirements: Applicants must have achieved a minimum of ABB by the end of S5.

 - Other mandatory requirements: Experience of caring.
 Interview.
 Must include two science subjects from Chemistry, Biology (or Human Biology), Physics or Maths.
 Applicants who do not have Chemistry as one of their two required science subjects at Higher Level must have a minimum of Standard Grade Chemistry at Band 1/2.
 A pass in Standard Grade or Intermediate English is also required.

 - Other mandatory requirements: Experience of caring.
 Interview.
 Must include Chemistry or Biology at Higher Level 6.
 Applicants who do not possess Chemistry at HL should possess Chemistry at SL.
 English at SL6 also required.

 For applicants whose first language is not English, the University sets a minimum English Language proficiency level.